KabeendanMurugesu/Hope-Horizon/README.md

 # List of Features

-The navigation bar links through smooth scrolling to the About , Info, Hero Stories, Positive Affirmations, and Resourcinks.
+The navigation bar links through smooth scrolling to the About , Info, Hero Stories, Positive Affirmations, and Resource links.

 The Horizon image depicts the hope above the horizon, slightly mor epositive messaging than the light at the end of the tunnel.

 The About section details what the website's purpose is and gives the user an idea of what to expect for the forthcoming website

-The information section details specific mental helath disorders and how to manage one's mental health.
+The information section details specific mental health disorders and how to manage one's mental health.
 This wass included to aid those struggling with or without a diagnosis.
 Please note Chat GPT was used to create all informative texts.

 The hero stories section was included as a video section to give the user a break from reading.
 Two stories were included which were found on YouTube.
 Here are the links: 1) https://www.youtube.com/watch?v=23ZXCYPE0Ks and 2)https://www.youtube.com/watch?v=X2_oTLasXu0